-Meeting groups can now enjoy 10 total Stars, 15 Bib Gourmands and 35 Recommended restaurants.
+Meeting groups can now enjoy seven total Stars, 14 Bib Gourmands and 41 Recommended restaurants.

 Orlando — Cvent’s No. 1 U.S. meeting destination — continues to excel both as a leader in live events and a top-tier dining destination.
-Now, the 2025 MICHELIN Guide Florida has been revealed with MICHELIN inspectors adding 11 new Orlando restaurants to the lineup, starting with our first-ever Two-MICHELIN-Star honoree, Sorekara, which also received a MICHELIN Service Award for General Manager Austin Joseph, and the One-MICHELIN-Star Ômo by Jônt.
+Now, the 2026 MICHELIN Guide Florida has been revealed with MICHELIN inspectors adding six new Orlando restaurants to the lineup, including the MICHELIN Recommended Smoke & Donuts, 1921 Mount Dora, June, Kappo Tsan, Osteria Ester, and Sparrow.

-MICHELIN’s recognition of 59 Orlando restaurants, including nine starred venues, 15 Bib Gourmands and 35 Recommended, plus additional MICHELIN honors, is further proof of Orlando’s exceptional culinary community.
+MICHELIN’s recognition of 61 Orlando restaurants, encompassing six starred venues, 14 Bib Gourmands and 41 Recommended, plus additional MICHELIN honors, is further proof of Orlando’s exceptional culinary community.
 Discover which eateries have earned these coveted marks of distinction, then make reservations for your group to experience them the next time you meet in Orlando.

 Ready to learn more about hosting meetings in Orlando?
 Submit your RFP, and subscribe to our newsletter for updates from Cvent’s No. 1 meeting destination in the country.
 You can also follow us on LinkedIn and Instagram.